 - 1 tbsp sake (seasoning)

 - 「PREP」Cut the kabocha into bite-sized cubes, then peel and finely chop the ginger.
 Mix the seasoning ingredients in a bowl.

-Stir-fry the ginger and minced meat in a frying pan over medium heat.
-When the colour changes, add the kabocha and dashi.
+- Stir-fry the ginger and minced meat in a frying pan over medium heat.
+When the colour changes, add the kabocha, dashi and seasoning ingredients.
 The liquid should almost cover the ingredients.

-Cover with a lid or otoshibuta (drop lid) and cook for another 7-10 minutes, or until the liquid has reduced by half or two thirds.
+- Cover with a lid or otoshibuta (drop lid – the one in the picture is our improvised version!) and cook for another 7-10 minutes, or until the liquid has reduced by half or two thirds.
 If the liquid reduces before the kabocha has softened, add water as required.